- Side Effects

 - Circulatory overload

-- Post-transfusion red and purple spots on skin (purpura)
+- Post-transfusion red and purple spots on the skin (purpura)

 This document does not contain all possible side effects and others may occur.
 Check with your physician for additional information about side effects.